Aluku: Settlements

 A large part of the Aluku population resides in the urban areas of Saint-Laurent-du-Maroni, Cayenne, Matoury, and Kourou in French Guiana.
 Many Aluku in Saint-Laurent-du-Maroni live in makeshift "villages" on the outside of town without any infrastructure.
-The urban population was estimated at about 3,200 people in 2018.
+The urban population was estimated at 3,200 people in 2018.

 Economy and agriculture

 Traditionally, the Aluku people lived by subsistence farming, hunting, gathering, and fishing.
-Necessities were obtained by trading with neighbouring Maroon and indigenous tribes.
+Necessities were obtained by trading with neighbouring Maroon and Indigenous tribes.
 There was a moral obligation to share among the clan.
 There were many smaller villages with farms around the main settlements to prevent depletion of the soil.

 They have adapted in part to modernity, taking part in the market economy, and the consumption society.
 Some are hired by the Army as river boat drivers.
 According to Bernard Delpech, the Aluku have undergone "destabilization of the basic traditional material, cultural transformation, altering the rules of collective life".